Bigfootmech/Bigfootmech/README.md

 After finishing, I got a job as a Java web backend developer.
 But something was bothering me.
 It just didn't feel right.

+I still learned stuff.
+And a lot.
+Using Linux, setting up a dev environment, how big code bases are structured.
+And some of the other devs were really awesome!

-I felt like I was going too slowly.
+But I felt like I was going too slowly.
 It didn't feel fun.
 And it totally wasn't what I was expecting.

 Programming = Nerd = Alone time... right?

 Wrong.
 Meetings!
 Every day!
 Probably several.
+Also, I hope you like being in a room with 300 people all the time.

 After a second job that worked out even worse - It didn't help that both offices had closed down, and moved to a different city - I hung up my dev hat.
 'At least for now'.